-Lowering costs associated with chronic illness management frees up funds that can be used to institute more efficient workflows, including technologies like telehealth and check-in kiosks that reduce wait times and can improve care outcomes.
+Lowering costs associated with chronic illness management frees up funds that can be used to institute more efficient workflows—including technologies like telehealth and check-in kiosks that reduce wait times and can improve care outcomes.
 Providers can also spend more time focusing on preventative medicine and population health issues rather than struggling to keep up with high patient demand and readmissions.

 Any sales rep knows that the key to closing a deal is to demonstrate value.
 Suppliers who are familiar with the healthcare market understand the role of value-based care in purchasing decisions and can use this knowledge to target hospitals and health systems based on diagnoses, procedures, and value-based care performance.

 In 2019, only 56 percent of hospitals participating in Value-Based Purchasing received a positive adjustment.
-Many providers are not fully prepared to effectively benchmark hospital performance, understand payor mix, and lack comprehension of their competitors in the wider market.
+Many providers are not fully prepared to effectively benchmark hospital performance, understand payer mix, and lack comprehension of their competitors in the wider market.

 This panel will cover topics ranging from: